 Study and practice of writing skills with emphasis on lexical building, nuances of usage, and structure.
 Fall 2007.
 Offered in alternate years.
+Prerequisite: SPA 202 or placement.

 SPA 311.
 Great Books of Spain.
 3.

 Survey of literary masterpieces of Spain.
 Spring 2008.
 Offered in alternate years.
 Prerequisite: SPA 202 or placement.